ahmedfgad/GeneticAlgorithmPython/README.md

 More types will be added in the future.
 You can also ask for supporting more types by opening an issue in the [GitHub project](https://github.com/ahmedfgad/GeneticAlgorithmPython) associated with the library: https://github.com/ahmedfgad/GeneticAlgorithmPython

+## Release History

+PyGAD 1.0.17 (15 April 2020):

+1. The `GA` class accepts a new argument named `fitness_func` which accepts a function to be used for calculating the fitness values for the solutions.
+This allows the project to be customized to any problem by building the right fitness function.

+PyGAD 1.0.18 (4 May 2020):

+1. The attributes are moved from the class scope to the instance scope.
+2. Raising a `ValueError` exception on passing incorrect values to the parameters.
+3. Two new parameters are added (`init_range_low` and `init_range_high`) allowing the user to customize the range from which the genes values in the initial population are selected.
+4. The code object `__code__` of the passed fitness function is checked to ensure it has the right number of parameters.

 ## For More Information

 To start with coding the genetic algorithm, you can check the tutorial titled [**Genetic Algorithm Implementation in Python**](https://www.linkedin.com/pulse/genetic-algorithm-implementation-python-ahmed-gad) available at these links: